Bad Ems

 Bad Ems ([baːt ˈʔɛms]) is a town in Rhineland-Palatinate, Germany.
 It is the administrative seat of the Rhein-Lahn rural district and is well known as a spa on the river Lahn.
-Bad Ems is the seat of the Verbandsgemeinde (administrative community) Bad Ems-Nassau.
+Bad Ems was the seat of Bad Ems collective municipality, which has been merged into the Bad Ems-Nassau collective municipality.
 The town has around 9,000 inhabitants.

 In 2021, the town became part of the transnational UNESCO World Heritage Site under the name "Great Spa Towns of Europe", because of its famous hot springs and 18-20th century architecture bearing testimony to the popularity of spa resorts in Europe during that time.

 Geography

 The town is located on both banks of the River Lahn, the natural border between the Taunus and the Westerwald, two parts of the Rhenish Slate Mountains.
 The town and its outer districts are situated within the Nassau Nature Reserve.

 History

 In Roman times, a castrum was built at Bad Ems as part of the Upper Germanic Limes, but today not much of the structure remains.
 In the woods around the town, however, there are distinct traces of the former Roman border.

 The town was first mentioned in official documents in 880 and received its town charter in 1324.
 The Counts of Nassau and Katzenelnbogen rebuilt the bath and used it together with other noble visitors.
 In the 17th and 18th centuries Bad Ems was considered one of Germany's most famous bathing resorts.
 It reached its heyday in the 19th century when it welcomed visitors from all over the world and became the summer residence of various European monarchs and artists, including Kaiser Wilhelm I of Germany, Tsars Nicholas I and Alexander II of Russia, Richard Wagner, Fyodor Dostoevsky and Vasili Vasilyevich Vereshchagin, etc.

 In 1870, the town, then part of Prussian Hesse-Nassau, became known as the place where the Ems Dispatch originated, instigating the Franco-Prussian War.